microsoft/vscode-docs/docs/languages/jsconfig.md

 >**Tip:** If you do not have a `jsconfig.json` in your workspace, VS Code will by default exclude the `node_modules` folder.

-Below is a table mapping common project components to their installation folders which are recommended to exclude:
+Below is a table, mapping common project components to their installation folders that are recommended to exclude:

 Component | folder to exclude
 ----------|-----------
 `node` | exclude the `node_modules` folder
-`webpack`, `webpack-dev-server` | exclude the content folder, e.g., `dist`.
+`webpack`, `webpack-dev-server` | exclude the content folder, for example `dist`.
 `bower` | exclude the `bower_components` folder
 `ember` | exclude the `tmp` and `temp` folders
 `jspm` | exclude the `jspm_packages` folder

 When your JavaScript project is growing too large and performance slows, it is often because of library folders like `node_modules`.
 If VS Code detects that your project is growing too large, it will prompt you to edit the `exclude` list.

->**Tip:** Sometimes changes to configuration, such as adding or editing a `jsconfig.json` file are not picked up correctly.
-Running the **Reload JavaScript Project** command should reload the project and pick up the changes.